ACT™ FAQ

 What should I do if the ACT value falls between two categories?

-If the ACT value falls on a dB nCL value of 4, 7 or 10, we would recommend using the higher category at first fit and using follow-up appointments to collect your patient’s feedback and adjust accordingly.
+If the ACT value falls on a dB nCL value of 4, 7 or 10, we would recommend using the higher category at first fit and using follow-up appointments to collect your client’s feedback and adjust accordingly.

 How do I use the ACT value to adjust the hearing aid?